Mackenzie9/Cypher-Project/Multiplicitive-code.md

-## I Wrote The Code For the Multiplicative Cipher
+## I Wrote The Code Below, Which Works Both as a Cipher and Decipher

 ##### Sets Numbers to Their Intended Values:
 *       a = 26